ingadhoc/sale/sale_usability_return_invoicing/README.rst

 Sale Usability interatction with Refund management
 ==================================================

 #.
-Add new field on order lines "qty_returned"
+Add new field on order lines "qty_returned" and also implement refunds for products with invoicing type "ordered"
 #.
 Add filter for sale orders with returns
 #.
 Integrate delivery status with returns logic